-All Owners will be absolutely responsible for the conduct and behavior of their agents, representatives, Builders, contractors and subcontractors on Cross Creek Ranch.
+All Owners shall be absolutely responsible for the conduct and behavior of their agents, representatives, Builders, contractors and subcontractors on Cross Creek Ranch.
 The following practices are prohibited at Cross Creek Ranch, and will be considered a violation of these Design Guidelines:

-- Changing oil in any vehicle or equipment anywhere within Cross Creek Ranch other than a location designated for that purpose by the ARC. - Allowing concrete suppliers and contractors to clean their equipment on the site itself other than at the locations designated for that purpose by the ARC. - Removing any rock, plant material, topsoil or similar items from any Lot of others within Cross Creek Ranch, including construction sites, unless it is from the site under construction and only then with prior approval from the ARC. - Using disposal methods or units other than those approved by the ARC. - Trade contractor personnel are restricted from smoking in houses.
+• Changing oil in any vehicle or equipment anywhere within Cross Creek Ranch other than a location designated for that purpose by the ARC.

+- Allowing concrete suppliers and contractors to clean their equipment on the site itself other than at the locations designated for that purpose by the ARC. - Removing any rock, plant material, topsoil or similar items from any Lot of others within Cross Creek Ranch, including construction sites, unless it is from the site under construction and only then with prior approval from the ARC. - Using disposal methods or units other than those approved by the ARC. - Trade contractor personnel are restricted from smoking in houses under construction.
 Material storage areas, trash collection areas and hazardous working spaces are hereby designated "No Smoking" areas. - Careless disposal of cigarettes, contaminated and other flammable material.
-At least one (10) pound ABCrated dry chemical fire extinguisher shall be present and available in a conspicuous place on the construction site at all times. - Careless treatment or removal of any natural plant materials not previously approved by the ARC.
+At least one (10) pound ABCrated dry chemical fire extinguisher shall be present and available in a conspicuous place on the construction site at all times. - Careless treatment or removal of any natural plant materials not previously approved by the ARC. - Consumption of alcoholic beverages in residential units under construction within Cross Creek Ranch unless specifically approved by the Association. - Use or transit over Natural Areas. - Association rules for pets apply to homes under construction.